 Niobia Bryant is the national bestselling and award-winning author of more than forty “Sexy, Funny & Oh So Real” novels.

-In 2015, she celebrated her fifteenth anniversary of the publication of her first book, a romance entitled Admission of Love.
+In 2020, she will celebrate the twentieth anniversary of the publication of her first book, a romance entitled Admission of Love.
 During her career she has also ventured into writing in the genres of commercial fiction, urban fiction (as Meesha Mink) and young adult fiction (as Simone Bryant).

-In 2015, she re-released her out of print romance novels via her own e-book publishing company, Infinite Ink Presents…, with the first release being a Special 15th Anniversary E-book Edition of Admission of Love.
-Although Niobia will continue to have her books released by major publishers, the success of the e-book reissues have since led to her deciding to release a few new books independently.
+In 2015, she re-released her out of print romance novels via her own e-book publishing company, Infinite Ink Presents… with the first release being a Special 15th Anniversary E-book Edition of Admission of Love.
+Although Niobia will continue to have her books released by major publishers, the success of the e-book reissues have since led to her deciding to release new books independently making her a proud hybrid author.

 On her writing career, she states, “I am a writer, born and bred.
 I can’t even fathom what else I would do besides creating stories and telling tales.
 When it comes to my writing I dabble in many genres, my ideas are unlimited, and the ink in my pen is infinite.”